The Fall of Eve – Destiny Music Video

 Communication is key.

 When it comes to creative projects, communicating your ideas and concepts clearly and accurately to others is sometimes the thing that gets lost in translation.
 This is where great communication, patience and experience comes into play.
 I set up a Facebook message thread, encouraged the band to send me there ideas and questions as well as a few face to face meetings, including venue and locations scouts.
-By the time we got to the weekend of filming both parties were clear, on what we as a creative team where trying to achieve.
+By the time we got to the weekend of filming both parties were clear, on what we as a creative team were trying to achieve.

 Implementing the plan.